leewhitfield/GMdel/README.md

-This is a Python script that allows the user to provide a list of unique message IDs, connect to a Gmail account, and then delete the messages that match the IDs
+This is a Python script that allows the user to provide a list of unique message IDs, connect to a Gmail account, and then delete the messages that match the IDs.
-README file